Jackie Lee Discography

 JACKIE & THE RAINDROPS My heart is your heart / Down our street Colpix CP738, USA, July 1964.
 Sides reversed from European issues.

-JACKIE & THE RAINDROPS Down our street / My heart is your heart Palette PB40.196, Belgian issue, 1964.
+JACKIE & THE RAINDROPS Down our street / My heart is your heart Palette PB40.196, Belgium, 1964.
 Picture shows the second line-up of The Raindrops - (left to right) Len Beadle, Jackie, Brian Adams, John Putnam.

 JACKIE LEE I cry alone / ‘Cause I love him Epic 5-9807, USA, 1966.
 Jackie's first post-Raindrops solo single licensed from Decca in the UK to Epic in America